This post contains affiliate links. We may earn a small commission at no extra cost to you. Learn more

 Variations

-- Add 2 tablespoons of spirulina powder to the pea blend for a double-green protein boost and a color so aggressively emerald it looks like a special effect — the coconut milk keeps it from tasting like a pond.
+- Add 2 tablespoons of spirulina powder to the pea blend for a double-green protein boost and a color so aggressively emerald it looks like a special effect.
+The coconut milk keeps it from tasting like a pond.

 Reader Tips